mmwanga/sqlthreads/README.md

 sqlthreads
 ==========

-A sensible way to manage python threads with mysql
+A sensible way to manage python threads with persistent storage